 Pineapple guava is primarily a warm-weather plant, but it can tolerate temperatures as low as 15 degrees, and in fact, it produces better fruit when exposed to cold temperatures.
 It grows best in locations with cool winters and moderate summers with temperatures ranging between 80 and 90 degrees, and while it needs a steady supply of water for good fruit production, it's drought-tolerant and will survive in a dry climate.
 It's an ideal plant for the entire West Coast, the East Coast as far north as Virginia and the central states as far north as Missouri.

 When Should You Plant Pineapple Guava?

 Because pineapple guava is more tolerant of cold than heat, you can plant it in the fall in areas without harsh winters.
 In areas with freezing temperatures, it should go in the ground as soon as possible after the last spring frost to give it time to get established before the hot weather arrives.

 Soil, Sunlight and Water Recommendations for Pineapple Guava

 Poor soil isn't a big problem for pineapple guava, but if you want the plant to be happy and produce abundantly, the soil should be sandy loam with a high concentration of nutrients.
 The plant will grow in clay as long as the soil doesn't get saturated in the winter.
-Young pineapple guava plants need regular watering, but they become more drought tolerant as they mature, and adults may not need much more water than what is provided by the rain.
+Young pineapple guava plants need regular watering, but they become more drought-tolerant as they mature, and mature plants may not need much more water than what is provided by the rain.